ninabarzh/broomstick/content/posts/GDPR-ICCPR-and-the-great-consent-charade.md

 ### Article 2 – Digital Self-Determination

 Everyone has the right to control their digital identity.
 No more profiling, no more manipulation.
-Ads that follow you around the internet should be classified as stalking.
+Ads that follow you around the internet could be classified as stalking.

 ### Article 3 – Artificial Intelligence